Sign up

 Sweet Dreams Desserts Café, St Andrew’s Street

-Another popular dessert café is Sweet Dreams, another lively place to get stuck into everything from waffles to pancakes, profiteroles to chocolate fondue.
-Their chocolate-heavy menu has churros too!
-And there’s even a range of mocktails and alcohol-free daiquiris to wash all those sweet treats down with.
+Another popular dessert café is Sweet Dreams.
+Their chocolate-heavy menu has everything from waffles and pancakes to hot cookie dough and French toast.
+And there’s even a range of refreshingly fruity mocktails to wash all those sweet treats down with!

 Make